Project-X-Mods/coffeelinux/README.md

 (premade Stadia app is located in /opt folder.
 Place the stadia app file in ~/.local/share/applications/ folder. and reboot after launching chrome and it fails once.
 Enjoy.)

 This Installer will create a Coffee-Linux install on the fly.
 Requires internet.

-Features:
+[Notable Feature]
+0: Home made and tested installer script.
+0a.
+Somehow.. in our tests of games like Elite Dangerous, The Forest, and No Mans Sky..
+I am seeing a significant fps improvement over Linux Mint 22 (Vanessa) Cinnamon, Ubuntu 22.04.1 LTS, Fedora 36 Workstation, Manjaro (KDE, and Gnome).
+Example:

+The Forest on Ubuntu ran at ~45-55fps (on my hardware)[This is a known horrible performing game on Linux, so I knew this was the test I had to conduct.]

+The Forest on Coffee Linux ran at ~75-120fps, exact same settings, same installation of the game even on a second drive.

+0b.
+This is a massive gain and its worth mentioning this was tested on a "GTX 1660" @ 1920x1080 144hz Display default settings except vsync = on in game.
+This installation script must just do it right or something lol.

+0c.
+I personally (LiquidSmokeX64) test every build script on my own home pc just to be certain it works as intended.

 1. Pure Arch foundation using official repos (and a little AUR here and there)

-2. A Desktop Environment designed to be modern, yet familiar in all the right ways.
+2. A Yaru Desktop Environment designed to be modern, yet much like Ubuntu because of its easy of use is pretty high with a similar Desktop.
 (Always the latest version due to Arch being a rolling release.)

 2a.
 Coffee wallpapers in default location (might need to be set manually).